Brown Roll Rims (Paxillus Involutus) Identification

 Common names

-Brown Roll rims, Common roll rim, poison pax
+Brown Roll rims, Common roll rim, Poison pax

 Caps are typically around 6-20 cm in diameter.
 When young the caps are convex but soon flatten out with a slight depression towards the centre.
 As the common name suggests they are brown in colour, with faint striations along the cap margin.